prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 - create a docker container with all tools

-- video tutorial how to make a package reproducible? the easy packages

-are getting rare, so it's hard to learn. (maybe an ascii video)
+- video tutorial how to make a package reproducible? the easy packages are getting rare, so it's hard to learn. (maybe an ascii video)

-== {{anchor|RefHeadingToc4098118152727}} Day 2 ==
+###### Day 2

-=== {{anchor|RefHeadingToc4100118152727}} Working sessions III ===
+###### Working sessions III

-==== {{anchor|RefHeadingToc4102118152727}} Improving reproducible builds in Java ====
+Improving reproducible builds in Java

-Java Bootstrap path --> working for guix
+- Java Bootstrap path --> working for guix

-Bazel has less problems because they always use bazel to build
+- Bazel has less problems because they always use bazel to build

-Bootstrapping maven and especially gradle is still challenging

-bootstrapping maven from older versions of maven, requires a few steps.
+- Bootstrapping maven and especially gradle is still challenging bootstrapping maven from older versions of maven, requires a few steps.

-For gradle it's harder because it depends on really recent (nightly) versions of gradle.
+- For gradle it's harder because it depends on really recent (nightly) versions of gradle.

---> idea to bootstrap with groovyc

-BUT: Gradle since version 3.0 depends on groovy >= 2.0 which depends on gradle.
+**BUT:** Gradle since version 3.0 depends on groovy >= 2.0 which depends on gradle.

-Grovy 2.0 depends on gradle 1.0, which depends on groovy 1.8.4 which has a maven build-system.
+- Grovy 2.0 depends on gradle 1.0, which depends on groovy 1.8.4 which has a maven build-system.

---> same idea with maven but easier

-Problem with java projects which have tests which depend on the parent project. --> dependency cycles
+- Problem with java projects which have tests which depend on the parent project. --> dependency cycles

 -----------

 Javadoc --> produces unreproducable output based on filesystem order

--> Fix at source when read from filesystem
+- Fix at source when read from filesystem

-There might be a debian patch: javadoc-sort-enum-and-annotation-types.diff
+- There might be a Debian patch: javadoc-sort-enum-and-annotation-types.diff

-Gradle - groovy bootsrap chain:
+- Gradle - groovy bootstrap chain:

 maven 3->groovy

 groovy -> gradle

-1.8.7 1.2
+- 1.8.7 1.2

-2.0.5 1.12
+- 2.0.5 1.12

-2.3.6 2.3
+- 2.3.6 2.3

-2.4.12 4.3
+- 2.4.12 4.3

-Gradle depends on over 300 previous versions of itself.
+###### Gradle depends on over 300 previous versions of itself.

-Try to go the if we can compile ourself corretly after skipping trough several steps.
+- Try to go the if we can compile ourself corretly after skipping trough several steps.
 Git tags seems to be good indicators.

-==== {{anchor|RefHeadingToc4104118152727}} Bootstrapping: Mapping the problem space ====
+Bootstrapping: Mapping the problem space

-- two possibilities: minimize the binary seed; eliminate the importance of the binary seed (diverse double compilation)
+- **Two possibilities:** minimize the binary seed; eliminate the importance of the binary seed (diverse double compilation)

-- usually diverse double compilation is only feasible for C compilers (because other languages and build systems often only have a single implementation)
+- Usually diverse double compilation is only feasible for C compilers (because other languages and build systems often only have a single implementation)

-Timothy showed his build-dependency graph, an informal generalisation of diverse compilation to projects with more than one bootstrapped dependency.
+- Timothy showed his build-dependency graph, an informal generalisation of diverse compilation to projects with more than one bootstrapped dependency.
 Different/diverse "seed sets with no shared binaries".

-- debian currently doesn't declare an exact set of bootstrap dependencies; f-droid assumes many binaries from debian; projects should be specific about these assumptions in general.
+- Debian currently doesn't declare an exact set of bootstrap dependencies; f-droid assumes many binaries from Debian; projects should be specific about these assumptions in general.
 Ricardo showed us the Guix bootstrapping diagram, a formal explicit bootstrapping specification.
-Seed set includes things like "mkdir", could be made further abstract e.g. pointing to POSIX spec
+Seed set includes things like **"mkdir"**, could be made further abstract e.g. pointing to POSIX spec

-- reducing binaries is a goal in itself: the number of binaries we need to carry around to get started should be small; it is not necessarily about increasing trust (there are other ways to get there: diverse double compilation, long chains of rebuilding, etc)
+- **Reducing binaries is a goal in itself:** the number of binaries we need to carry around to get started should be small; it is not necessarily about increasing trust (there are other ways to get there: diverse double compilation, long chains of rebuilding, etc)

-- Definition of "diverse", i.e. not coming from the same authors.
+- Definition of **"diverse"**, i.e. not coming from the same authors.
 Golang 1.4 is not "diverse" from golang 1.6, for DDC purposes

-- how can we encourage compiler writers to keep around a bootstrappable implementation? there are disincentives for developers: maintaining a bootstrap path is expensive. by setting a good example of a pretty bootstrap we could demonstrate the benefits
+- How can we encourage compiler writers to keep around a bootstrappable implementation? there are disincentives for developers: maintaining a bootstrap path is expensive. by setting a good example of a pretty bootstrap we could demonstrate the benefits

-- sharing bootstrap paths, e.g. from a C compiler, lowers the bootstrapping cost across the whole ecosystem, reduces attack surface. harder for compiler writers however, who want to write in their own language.
+- Sharing bootstrap paths, e.g. from a C compiler, lowers the bootstrapping cost across the whole ecosystem, reduces attack surface. harder for compiler writers however, who want to write in their own language.

-- one strategy is to find a binary-reduced bootstrap path to a C compiler that can build GCC; any language that can be built with GCC would thus benefit (including Guile, Hugs, etc); another path is to build a C compiler in another language that itself has a short binary-reduced bootstrap path; another path is to revive ancient compilers (but that's hard)
+- One strategy is to find a binary-reduced bootstrap path to a C compiler that can build GCC; any language that can be built with GCC would thus benefit (including Guile, Hugs, etc); another path is to build a C compiler in another language that itself has a short binary-reduced bootstrap path; another path is to revive ancient compilers (but that's hard)

-- brief digression into the fact that GCC does not distribute its own binaries
+- Brief digression into the fact that GCC does not distribute its own binaries

-- maybe makes it harder for compiler writers to bootstrap themselves
+- Maybe makes it harder for compiler writers to bootstrap themselves

-- OTOH, independent distros supply "independent binaries", maybe diverse enough for DDC (unsure if totally solidargument)
+- OTOH, independent distros supply **"independent binaries"**, maybe diverse enough for DDC (unsure if totally solidargument)

-- identify "checkpoints" (i.e. verified binaries), possible ways to verify a binary:
+- Identify **"checkpoints"** (i.e. verified binaries), possible ways to verify a binary:

 - DDC with multiple independent bootstrap compilers

-- human verification that binary matches source code (for small enough codebases)
+- Human verification that binary matches source code (for small enough codebases)

-- allows us to confidently use the binary to bootstrap future stuff
+- Allows us to confidently use the binary to bootstrap future stuff

-- can also be used to verify future checkpoints more directly, using 1 single normal build
+- Can also be used to verify future checkpoints more directly, using 1 single normal build

-- (assumes all these processes are reproducible)
+- (Assumes all these processes are reproducible)

-- keep a record of which checkpoints generated which other checkpoints
+- Keep a record of which checkpoints generated which other checkpoints

-Rest of the session was about constructing the build-dependency graph between compilers
+- Rest of the session was about constructing the build-dependency graph between compilers

-Partial dependecy graph of a ghc bootstrap path, early boostsrapping information at: https://elephly.net/posts/2017-01-09-bootstrapping-haskell-part-1.html
+- Partial dependecy graph of a GHC bootstrap path, early boostsrapping information at: <https://elephly.net/posts/2017-01-09-bootstrapping-haskell-part-1.html>

-8.2.1
+- 8.2.1

-8.0.1
+- 8.0.1

-7.8.1
+- 7.8.1

-7.4.1
+- 7.4.1

-6.12
+- 6.12

-6.6
+- 6.6

-5.0.4
+- 5.0.4

-One idea to consolidate the approach in the link was proposed, is to use nhc98 to build a 32 version of ghc, then crosscompile ghc to x86_64.
+- One idea to consolidate the approach in the link was proposed, is to use nhc98 to build a 32 version of GHC, then crosscompile GHC to x86_64.

------ Transcription of the poster
+ **Transcription of the poster**

-A node in this graph represents a particular compiler.
-Edges are "can build" relationships.
+- A node in this graph represents a particular compiler.
+Edges are **"can build"** relationships.

-Short chains are preferred.
+- Short chains are preferred.

-Checkpoints are binaries with a specific hash---the graph above and including the checkpoint
+- Checkpoints are binaries with a specific hash---the graph above and including the checkpoint

-could be replaced with that very binary.
+- could be replaced with that very binary.
 Ambitious projects may want to increase the number of

-checkpoints that are reached trhough compilation from source.
+- checkpoints that are reached trhough compilation from source.

-[Graph:
+**Graph:**

-In th emiddle there is a node gcc-4.7 and annotations "Diverse double compilation";
+- In the middle there is a node gcc-4.7 and annotations **"Diverse double compilation"**;

-can be built from and can build may other compilers, in particular clang and tinyCC ("25,000 loc").
+- Can be built from and can build may other compilers, in particular clang and tinyCC ("25,000 loc").

-from gcc-4.7 there is an edge to ggc-5.
+- From gcc-4.7 there is an edge to ggc-5.
 From gcc-5 there are many outgoing edges: cpython, ruby

-interpreter, jikes, hugs, llvm. golang can self-build and also be built from gcc-5.
+- Interpreter, jikes, hugs, llvm. golang can self-build and also be built from gcc-5.

-3 nodes are marked in red (indicating "not cool"): ocamls requires gcc-5 *and* ocaml,
+- 3 nodes are marked in red (indicating **"not cool"**): ocamls requires gcc-5 *and* ocaml,

-ghc requires ghc itself to build, rutst requrest clang, llvm, python interpreter *and*
+- GHC requires GHC itself to build, Rust requrest clang, LLVM, Python interpreter *and* Rust itself.

-rust itself.

-For ghc there is incoming edge from hugs, marked with a quesiton mark.
+- For GHC there is incoming edge from hugs, marked with a quesiton mark.

-For tinyCC there is an incombing dotted line chain indicating a possible bootstrap path:
+- For tinyCC there is an incombing dotted line chain indicating a possible bootstrap path:

-slow simple lisp -> messcc -> tinnyCC.
+- slow simple lisp -> messcc -> tinnyCC.
 Another dotted-line bootstrap path drawn is

 slow simple lisp -> mes -> guile -> nyac + mescc.]

-This graph may require
+**This graph may require:**

-- "or" inbound links (somewhat rare... but desirable!
+- **"or"** inbound links (somewhat rare... but desirable!
 Tends to suggest a good checkpoint)

-- "and" inbound links (typical: srcs and compiler, etc)
+- **"and"** inbound links (typical: srcs and compiler, etc)

 - probably use a different color for textual sources

-- optonal useful node annotaitons: binary size (smaller tends to suggest a good checkpoint)
+- **optonal useful node annotaitons:** binary size (smaller tends to suggest a good checkpoint)

-- should we highlight loops? (again: probably good checkpoints)
+- should we highlight loops? (**gain:** probably good checkpoints)

 - mabye a giant elipsis for where $language has a whole huge tree (we mostly care about compilers here)

-==== {{anchor|RefHeadingToc4106118152727}} Best practices and open issues in regards to engaging upstreams ====
+**Best practices and open issues in regards to engaging upstreams**

-. follow upstream processes
+- follow upstream processes

 - difficulty finding .any. place to contribute